At Memorial Sloan Kettering, we are committed to helping people negotiate the emotional and social challenges of cancer and its treatments.

-Memorial Sloan Kettering’s Chaplaincy Services welcomes anyone requesting spiritual support, regardless of your formal religious affiliation or background.
+Memorial Sloan Kettering’s Spiritual Care Services welcomes anyone requesting spiritual support, regardless of your formal religious affiliation or background.

 When a person with cancer is no longer receiving treatment for the cancer itself, hospice services may be available to provide additional support and treatment to improve your quality of life.

 Learn about our approach to ethics at Memorial Sloan Kettering, including how you can request an ethics consultation.